DheerajTanwar-11/LEARN-SQL/README.md

 ### GROUP BY Clause in SQL =>

 1. `GROUP BY` Clause in SQL is used to group rows that have the same values into summary rows.
-It collects data from<br>
-   multiple records and groups the result by one or more column.
+It collects data from multiple records and groups the result by one or more column.
 2. Generally we use `GROUP BY` clause with some aggregation functions.